 Note that the webmail also offers an address book.
 At this time, that address book is entirely separate and unique to the webmail.
 It is not linked to your DAV address book.

-Simply fill the two fields form at the top of our homepage.
-That will create a free trial account and your first domain address in one shot.
+Click the sign up button in the top menu, and fill in the two-fields form.
+That will create a free trial account and your first domain email address in one shot.

 You'll be asked to configure your domain MX record.
 Once that's done you'll be given access to the admin panel where you can easily manage addresses and/or upgrade your plan.